isomerpages/govtech-gobusiness-main/_covid-19/sector-specific-requirements.md

   - title: Student care centres
     content:  |
-      Student Care Centres are to comply to the measures stipulated in this [document](/images/guides/studentcareadvisory.pdf){:target="_blank"} [last updated 21 April 2021].
+      Student Care Centres are to comply to the measures stipulated in this [document](/images/guides/Safe Management Measures for Student Care Centres Against COVID-19.pdf){:target="_blank"} [last updated May 2021].
 You can also refer to the [Student Care Portal](https://www.msf.gov.sg/studentcare/Pages/Home.aspx){:target="_blank"} for more details.

   - title: Tours
     content:  |